jimas95/Turtle_Navigation/README.md

 rosrun map_server map_saver -f realHOUSE

 ### nav_stack
-This launch file is uses amcl to localize your robot and the ROS navigation stack to allow the robot to move using the map.
+This launch file uses amcl to localize your robot and the ROS navigation stack to allow the robot to move using the map.
 You can move the robot by setting 2D navigation goals in Rviz.
-1. from pkg turtlebot3_gazebo the turtlebot3_house.launch enviroment.
+1. from pkg turtlebot3_gazebo the turtlebot3_house.launch environment.
 2. from pkg turtlebot3_navigation turtlebot3_navigation.launch and upload the map of the house(maps/map.yaml)

 #### Arguments
-1. gazebo --> boolean, open gazebo and upload house enviroment, default FALSE
+1. gazebo --> boolean, open gazebo and upload house environment, default FALSE

 #### Execute